I3S-ESSnet/Documents/wp5/ntts-2021-script.md

 Words: 250

 [frame 11]
 One of the main goals of the I3S project is to develop, either from scratch or from existing components, new statistical services.
-In I3S we worked on three services: PxWeb, ARC, RELAIS and VTL-tools.
+In I3S we worked on four services: PxWeb, ARC, RELAIS and VTL-tools.

 PxWeb
 The Px suite is a collection of programs developed for the distribution and processing of statistical tables.
 They offer diverse possibilities to distribute and edit even large statistical tables, and to change structures, combine tables, make calculations and convert into other file formats.
 PxWeb is a free web-based table distribution system for statistics producers.
 All Nordic Statistical Institutes use the PxWeb system.